yasntrk/mern-app/README.md

 # mern-app
-Building a new API with NodeJS and Reac
+Building a new API with NodeJS and React